TL;DR

 - Test variant: “You’re paying twice for the same thing.”

-A useful “predicted winner” note: “Hook 1 most likely beats your 28% retention floor.
+A useful “predicted winner” note: “Hook 1 most likely beats your 28% 3-second retention floor and has the best shot at the 65-70% minimum-viable band.
 The on-screen text contains a number and a stake, both proven retainers in your niche; the B-roll matches a tactile action (canceling) that holds the thumb.
 Hook 4 (admission pattern) is the riskier bet — high upside if your audience hasn’t seen admission-pattern hooks recently, lower if they have.”

 How to refine

 - Cap on-screen text at 5 words: “If any hook’s on-screen text is over 5 words, rewrite.
-Captions-off viewers have to read it in under 1 second; 5 words is the realistic ceiling.
+Sound-off viewers have to read it in about a second; 5 words is the realistic ceiling.
 4 is better.”

-- All three signals land at once: “Re-check each combo: on-screen text, spoken line, and first B-roll cut should all communicate the same direction within the first second.
-If the spoken line takes 3 seconds to land but the on-screen text is fast, the slower one is the bottleneck.”
+- All three signals land at once: “Re-check each combo: on-screen text, spoken line, and first B-roll cut should all communicate the same direction inside the first 3 seconds.
+If the spoken line takes the full 3 seconds to land but the on-screen text is fast, the slower one is the bottleneck.”

 - Match cut to footage I have: “Re-read the B-roll cuts.
 If any cut requires footage I don’t have, replace with one from my actual edited footage.
 I won’t reshoot for a hook variant.”